vincentchoqueuse/datascience_cheatsheet/docs/python/index.md

 print(my_variable)
 ```

+> Quick tip: use the `pprint()` function from the `pprint` package to pretty print dicts.
+You can import it using this import directive `from pprint import pprint`.

 ### Format Message

 It is common to use the `format()` method with the `print()` function in Python.
 The `format()` method allows you to insert values into a string dynamically, which is useful for generating output that includes variable data.